Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Experiments

+We then study the empirical power of our procedure using models $m_1$ and $m_2$ for $N=30$.
+To this end, we consider a non diagonal matrix $\Lambda$, introducing a correlation between the components of the scaled random effects $b_i$.
+We denote by $\rho_{kl}$ the correlation coefficient between the scaled random effects $b_{ik}$ and $b_{il}$.
+We then consider increasing values of $\lambda_2$ and $\rho_{12}$ in $m_1$, and increasing values of $\lambda_3$ and $\rho_{13}$ in $m_2$.
+Results are given in figure \ref{fig:power}.
 As expected, we observe that, for fixed values of the correlation coefficient, the empirical power increases when the true value of the tested variance increases, and that, for fixed values of the variance, the power increases when the correlation coefficient increases.
 In $m_1$, since $\beta_2=7$, we obtain an empirical power of at least 70\% for a relative standard deviation of 4.5\% (i.e. when $\lambda_2^2 = 0.1$).
 In $m_2$, since $\beta_3=3$, the empirical power is greater than 12.5\% for a relative standard deviation of 4.7\% (i.e. when $\lambda_3^2 = 0.02$), and above 90\% for a relative standard deviation of 10\% (i.e. when $\lambda_3^2 = 0.1$).

 We then study the effect of shrinkage on the type I error using model $m_3$.
-Results are presented in figure \ref{fig:multip} for a theoretical level of 5\%.
+Results are presented in Figure \ref{fig:multip} for a theoretical level of 5\%.
 We see that the procedure is sensitive to extreme values of $c_\n$.
 The performances of the shrinked bootstrap procedure are stable as the number of nuisance parameters increases, provided that the shrinkage parameter $c_\n$ is carefully chosen, whereas the performances of the regular bootstrap procedure with no shrinkage are downgraded in this context.
 Indeed choosing a value of $c_\n \approx 0.24$, i.e. that shrinks most of the nuisance parameters, provides good results while choosing $c_\n=0.9$, i.e. of the same order of magnitude as the non-zero variances of the model (here, $\lambda=1$) deteriorates the results.
 On the other hand, neglecting the nuisance parameters, which corresponds to the case $c_\n=0$, also as an influence on the results and leads to an empirical level which is smaller than the theoretical one.
-These results suggest that in practice, users should be cautious when choosing the shrinkage parameter, and that smaller values of $c_\n$ could be preferred over too large values since the impact on the type I error seems higher in the latter case.